 Vintage Granny Square Pattern

-Daisy Granny Squares Pattern
+Daisy Square Pattern

 Hexagon Granny Square

 One of the most fun and versatile patterns, in my opinion.
 You can't go wrong with a granny hexagon, whether it's classic, geometric, or modern.
-Transform your scrap yarn into afghans, pillows, and my personal favorite, hexagon crochet blankets.
+Transform your scrap yarn into afghans, pillows, and my personal favorite, hexagon crochet afghans.

-Basic Solid Hexagon Pattern
+Basic Solid Hexagon

-Classic Hexagon Granny Square Pattern
+Classic Granny Hexagon

 Basic Granny Hexagon Pattern

-Borders, Blocking and Other Granny Square FAQs
+Borders, Blocking, and Other Granny Square FAQs

 Before you put effort into your crochet granny square project, you might be wondering if they’re in style now.
 The answer is an enthusiastic yes!